 “There were, as an example, issues of underage voting … not a very large number, but that indicates an irregularity.”

 In Washington, Barack Obama, the US president, hailed the elections as an “important step forward” for Afghanistan.

 Millions of Afghans are thought to have voted in Afghanistan’s landmark elections to choose a new president and 420 councillors across 34 provinces.

 But Taliban threats kept turnout low, especially in the volatile south where Hamid Karzai, the incumbent president, was expected to do well in the presidential race among fellow Pashtuns.

-Both Karzai and Abdullah claimed victory in the presidential race on Friday, with the rival camps saying their candidates were on track to win an outright majority of more than 50 per cent and avoid a second round run-off vote in October.
+Both Karzai and Abdullah have claimed victory in the presidential race, with the rival camps saying their candidates were on track to win an outright majority of more than 50 per cent and avoid a second round run-off vote in October.

-Afghanistan’s independent election commission later demanded that the candidates stop making predications about the result, preliminary figures for which are not now expected before Tuesday.
+Afghanistan’s independent election commission later demanded that the candidates stop making predications about the result.

 Preliminary results are not expected before Tuesday and final returns in early September.